benhammondmusic/littlecabin/README.md

 - Register a new account, and be automatically pre-approved based on an admin "whitelist"
 - Log in to my existing account, using the email address I registered with
 - Log out of an account
+- View the current weather conditions at my family property

 **Postcards**